Home

 Contact Us

-Mary "Belle" (Minerd) Dean
+Mary 'Belle' (Minerd) Dean

 (1864-1921)

-Mary "Belle" Minerd Dean was born on April 6, 1864 in Dunbar Township, Fayette County, PA, the daughter of William and Elizabeth (Rankin) Minerd.
+was born on April 6, 1864 in Dunbar Township, Fayette County, PA, the daughter of William and Elizabeth (Rankin) Minerd.
 Tragically, her husband was killed in an accident in the coal mining industry during the heyday of the industry in Fayette County.

 Belle and her sister Emma (Minerd) Geiger were twins.
-When the federal census was taken in 1870, Belle and Emma were recorded as six-year-olds residing in their mother's household in Dunbar Twp., Fayette County.
+When the federal census was taken in 1870, Belle and Emma were recorded as six-year-olds residing in their mother's household in Dunbar Township, Fayette County.
 Belle's name on the census is shown as "Mary B."

 In 1880, at age 16, Belle resided in the household of her brother, James Valentine Minerd, in Dunbar, Fayette County.

-On Aug.
-20, 1890, at the age of 26, Belle married 29-year-old coal miner Isaac N. Dean (1861-1913).
-He was the son of William P. and Mary Dean, and his occupation was "laborer."
-The ceremony was performed by P.T.
-Conaway.
 Belle apparently could not write, and signed her name on the marriage license with an "X." Her surname on the license is given as "Minor" rather than "Minerd."

+They are thought to have been connected with the Methodist Episcopal Church in Yauger Hollow.
 The Deans resided in various "patch towns" in and around Uniontown, the county seat of Fayette County.
-Isaac is known to have worked at the Youngstown Mine and later at the Lemont Furnace Mine, seen at left, circa 1913.
+Isaac is known to have worked at the Youngstown Mine and later at the Lemont Furnace Mine.

 While working at Youngstown early in their marriage, Isaac suffered the first of three freak injuries, the last of which took his life.
 He "was run down by a train ... and dragged some distance before the train could be stopped.
 It was thought that this accident would be fatal, but the man recovered," said the Uniontown Morning Herald.
 About 1910, he was "supposed to have been fatally injured when he was run down by a trip in the Youngstown mine.
 Several cars ran over his body.
 Little hope was entertained for the man's recovery, but he rallied and seemed little the worse for the narrow escape he had experienced."